 Although the path of a hurricane can usually be predicted early enough for those in its path to prepare, many of us wait until the last minute to take action and seek shelter.
-With the 2013 hurricane season expected to have “above-average” activity, it is vital for those living in the Coastal regions to plan ahead for disaster.

 If you live in an area that’s at risk for hurricanes, please make sure that you are ready to act before a threat is imminent.
 Below is a list of handy tips to help you prepare your home and family.

 Build an Emergency Supply Kit